Broadcaster & Journalist

 In 2009 Philip and his wife, Suzanne Campbell, wrote a book predicting that Food and Farming would be two sectors of the economy that would endure through the recession.
 “Basketcase: What’s Happening Ireland’s food” won critical acclaim and was subsequently made into the well received TV documentary series “What’s Ireland Eating?”

-RTÉ Radio has turned to Philip frequently in recent years to provide live commentary for important state occasions.
+RTÉ Radio has turned to broadcaster and journalist Philip frequently in recent years to provide live commentary for important state occasions.
 His work continues to engage, inform and break new journalistic ground, evidenced by winning News Reporter of the Year at the 2014 industry awards.

-As a generalist rather than a specialist broadcaster Philip is a quick study and has hosted AGMs and public meetings on topics as diverse as combating food waste to telematics in healthcare.
+As a generalist rather than a specialist broadcaster and journalist, Philip is a quick study and has hosted AGMs and public meetings on diverse topics.
 He is an engaging, informed and dynamic presence as either host or chairperson for your event.